johnconnor77/devgrid-coding-challenge/README.md

 To run all tests for the FastAPI application, follow these steps:

-1. Start the Docker containers:

-    ```sh
-    docker-compose up

-2. Run the tests command in other shell:
+1. Run the tests command :

     ```sh
     docker-compose run tests